Vietnamese phonology: Tone

 Unlike many Native American, African, and Chinese languages, Vietnamese tones do not rely solely on pitch contour.
 Vietnamese often uses instead a register complex (which is a combination of phonation type, pitch, length, vowel quality, etc.).
-So perhaps a better description would be that Vietnamese is a register language and not a "pure" tonal language.
+Thus, it may be more accurate to categorize Vietnamese as a register language rather than a "pure" tonal language.

 In Vietnamese orthography, tone is indicated by diacritics written above or below the vowel.

 Six-tone analysis

 There is much variation among speakers concerning how tone is realized phonetically.
 There are differences between varieties of Vietnamese spoken in the major geographic areas (northern, central, southern) and smaller differences within the major areas (e.g. Hanoi vs. other northern varieties).
 In addition, there seems to be variation among individuals.
 More research is needed to determine the remaining details of tone realization and the variation among speakers.

 Northern varieties

 The six tones in the Hanoi and other northern varieties are: